JPressProjects/jpress/README.md

 # what is JPress
-JPress is a news publish system.She is the best practice of JFinal framework.
+JPress is a new media system.She also is the best practice of JFinal framework.